A herniated disk refers to a problem with one of the rubbery cushions (disks) that sit between the bones (vertebrae) that stack to make your spine.

 - Ability to feel light touches, pinpricks or vibration

-- Magnetic resonance imaging (MRI).
-Radio waves and a strong magnetic field are used to create images of your body's internal structures.
+- MRI.
+Radio waves and a strong magnetic field are used to create images of the body's internal structures.
 This test can be used to confirm the location of the herniated disk and to see which nerves are affected.

 - Myelogram.
-A dye is injected into the spinal fluid, and then X-rays are taken.
-This test can show pressure on your spinal cord or nerves due to multiple herniated disks or other conditions.
+A dye is injected into the spinal fluid before a CT scan is taken.
+This test can show pressure on the spinal cord or nerves due to multiple herniated disks or other conditions.

-A very small number of people with herniated disks eventually need surgery.
-Your doctor may suggest surgery if conservative treatments fail to improve your symptoms after six weeks, especially if you continue to experience:
+Few people with herniated disks require surgery.
+Your doctor might suggest surgery if conservative treatments fail to improve your symptoms after six weeks, especially if you continue to have:

 - Numbness or weakness